-- Ensure that the speaker cable is inserted completely into the connector on the computer. - Ensure that the cable that connects the left speaker to the right speaker is securely connected. - Click the volume icon in the Windows notification area on the taskbar.
+- Ensure that the speaker cable is inserted completely into the connector on the computer. - Ensure that the cable that connects the left speaker to the right speaker is securely connected. - Depending on your Windows version, do one of the following: - For Windows 7: Click the volume icon in the Windows notification area on the taskbar.
 Then, click the speaker icon on top of the volume control.
-Click the Levels tab and ensure that the Balance settings are set correctly.